-Oak Bay Heritage is the umbrella for the Commission, Foundation and Archives.
+Oak Bay Heritage is the umbrella for the Commission and Foundation.

 The Heritage Commission combines the former Heritage Committee and Heritage Advisory Panel into one entity.
 The Commission is mandated to promote public awareness of heritage conservation, including the architectural and cultural history of Oak Bay, providing research and inventories of real property of heritage significance, making recommendations to Council on the content of a heritage registry, and supporting the work of Municipal Archives volunteers.